solids4foam/solids4foam/applications/scripts/README.md

 #include "./system/functions"
 ```

-In `foam-extend` case structure `functions` file is renamed to `functions.foam-extend` whereas `functions.openfoam` is renamed to functions:
+In the `foam-extend` case structure, the `functions` file is renamed to `functions.foam-extend` whereas `functions.openfoam` is renamed to functions:

 ```
 └── system